driv/driv.github.io/_drafts/build-deploy-with-kpack-fluxcd.markdown

 The build gets executed on the **build image** and multiple buildpacks participate depending on what is being built.

-A buildpack can handle part of a build and/or include other buildpacks recursively.
-During the build each buildpack detects wether its needed in the build process.
-Each buildpack manages detection, cache and execution.
+A Buildpack can handle part of a build and/or include other Buildpacks recursively.
+During the build, each Buildpack detects whether it is needed in the build process.
+Each Buildpack manages detection, cache and execution.

 ![Buildpacks build of a A Spring Boot appplication using gradle](/public/posts_assets/build-deploy-with-kpack-fluxcd/buildpack-java-build.svg)
 <small>*Build of a Spring Boot application with Gradle*</small>

-Once the build is done the **run image** is used as a base and each buildpack that participated in the build provides a layer with the generated artifacts.
-The generated layers get cached and each buildpack is responsible to determine when their layer can be re-used.
+Once the build is done the **run image** is used as a base and each Buildpack that participated in the build provides a layer with the generated artifacts.
+The included layers get cached and each Buildpack is responsible for determining when their layer can be re-used.

 If you have `pack` installed locally you can see it in action by building the apps in the [example repo](https://github.com/driv/flux-image-updates).
-You don't need java nor golang installed, just `pack` and `docker`.
+You don't need Java or Go installed, just `pack` and `docker`.

 {% highlight bash %}
 # From the golang-apiserver directory